Importance sampling for stochastic reaction-diffusion equations in the moderate deviation regime: Moderate Deviations, Importance Sampling and Asymptotic Theory

 Throughout the rest of this paper, $P^f_n:\h\rightarrow\h$ denotes an orthogonal projection to the $n-$dimensional eigenspace $\text{span}\{ e^f_j\}_{j=1}^{n}$ and we consider the "projected" quasipotential $V_{x^*}(P^f_n\eta)=V_{x^*}(\langle \eta, e_1^f\rangle_\h e_1^f),$ the subsolution $U(t,P^f_n\eta)$ of \eqref{HJB} (with $\mathcal{K}=P_n^f\h$).
 The changes of measure we will use are given by

 with $k_0$ as in Hypothesis \ref{A3c'}.
 For implementation purposes, $u_{k_0}$ is replaced by a sequence $u_{k_0}^\epsilon$ that converges to $u_{k_0}$ as $\epsilon\to 0$.
 For more details on the choice of $u_{1}^\epsilon$ see \eqref{uepsilonchoice} and the discussion in Section \ref{Sec4} below.
-We can now present our main results on the asymptotic behavior of the scheme. \begin{thm}(Moderate Deviations) Let $L,T\in(0,\infty), k_0$ as in Hypothesis \ref{A3c'} and $u_{k_0}$ as in \eqref{uchoice}.
+We can now present our main results on the asymptotic behavior of the scheme. \begin{thm}(Moderate Deviations) Let $T>0, L>0$ as in \eqref{exitnhood}, $k_0$ as in Hypothesis \ref{A3c'}, $u_{k_0}$ as in \eqref{uchoice}, $Q^\epsilon$ as in \eqref{Qdef} and $B_\h(0,L)\subset\h$ denote the closed ball of radius $L$ centered at the origin.
 Moreover let $u_{k_0}^\epsilon:[0,T]\times\h\rightarrow\h$ be a sequence that converges pointwise and uniformly over bounded subsets of $\h$ to $u_{k_0}$, and

 Under Hypotheses \ref{A1a}-(c), \ref{A2a},(b), \ref{A3a},(b),(c') we have